lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### January 13, 2018

+I moved the code to https://trinket.io/python/d2db979527 but I am getting a slightly impenetrable error... it doesn't seem able to import properly between my various bits of code.

+Do I need to shove them all together in one monstrous, hideous document??

 ### January 12, 2018

 I've definitely hit the stage where I've stopped getting useful coding practice out of this project-- I should see what it looks like in a browser and see whether it is "done enough" to give to Olli as-is.